Sunday, July 13, 2025

 I believe in the Holy Spirit, the holy catholic Church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen

-PRAYERS OF THE PEOPLE, PEACE, OFFERING, COMMUNION PRAYER
+PRAYERS OF THE PEOPLE, PEACE, OFFERING

 LORD'S PRAYER